SoPat712/obsidian-intelligent-linking/README.md

 A fork of brianpetro's Smart Connections ecosystem, reverted to before the licensing change.

 This is my attempt to give back a little to the community.
-I like OSS, and I really hate paywalls This fork removes all pro features and enables them for all.
-I'll start working on new features only once feature parity has been achieved with the original
+I like OSS, and I really hate paywalls.

+This fork removes all pro features and enables them for all.
+I'll start working on new features only once feature parity has been achieved with the original.

 ## Quick Start